 - MAGIC ISLAND – Comet Express, Gyro Drop, Gyro Swing, Atlantic Adventure.

 I went there in October.
-The place is filled with halloween stuff.
-I’ve seen many visitors that looks like a zombie (Train to Busan), or Harley Quinn (Suicide Squad).
-They offer face paintings, and costume rentals but it is not included in the admission fees.
+The place is filled with Halloween stuff.
+I’ve seen many visitors that look like a zombie (Train to Busan), or Harley Quinn (Suicide Squad).
+They offer face paintings and costume rentals but it is not included in the admission fees.

 Lotte World is divided into two: Adventure (indoor) and Magic Land (outdoor).
-I regret that I spent more time indoors.
+To be honest, I regret that I spent more time indoors.
 I strongly suggest that you immediately go to the outdoor part if you like extreme rides.

 After that, I went outside to see the extreme rides.
 Seeing the long lines, I decided not to try them.
 I went to the Korean Folk Museum instead.
 Admission is free when you present your daily passport ticket.
 Since I really enjoy the museums, I can say that it’s really interesting.
 They have some miniatures, performance, and many more.
 Some exhibits are interactive.

 How to go there:

 Take the Seoul Subway Line 2 or 8 and get off at Jamsil Station (Exit 4 or 5).
 Use the underground walkway going to Lotte World.